How I built a design system in Figma using MUI components4 min read

 Before we discuss how to adapt an open source library, let’s cover what open-source libraries are.
 Open source libraries are complete design systems used by big, established companies—and made available to the public.
 They’ve been thoroughly tested and optimized for users, and include complete documentation and code for developers.
 Open source libraries set a great foundation for anyone to easily tweak and create a high-quality, branded design system.
 Plus they save time and money, and cover every scenario by setting clear guidelines on how to use each component.

-Currently, there are many reliable open-source libraries available ranging from Google’s Material UI to Polaris by Shopify.
-I chose Material UI, aka MUI, as it’s the industry standard for clean design and intuitive user experience.
+Currently, there are many reliable open-source libraries available ranging from Google’s Material Design to Polaris by Shopify.
+I chose Material UI (created by MUI), as it’s the industry standard for clean design and intuitive user experience.
 As a designer, you can easily install and customize these libraries to meet your needs.
 Plus, MUI is backed by open source React code that developers can implement with ease; many already use it to approximate designs.

 2. Install the UI kit in Figma